-Prerequisites: READ 0302, ENGL 0302, MATH 0304, certification in a Radiologic Health Sciences program, and enrollment in the post-associate Magnetic Resonance Imaging Technology program.
+Prerequisites: TSI satisfied, certification in a Radiologic Health Sciences program, and enrollment in the post-associate Magnetic Resonance Imaging Technology program.

 Skill development in the operation of magnetic resonance imaging equipment, focusing on routine procedures and safety protocols, image quality, and quality assurance.